dbaylan3301/TermOrganism/README.md

 [![asciicast](https://asciinema.org/a/LZcTG3jv2u6N0bAF.svg)](https://asciinema.org/a/LZcTG3jv2u6N0bAF)

-**Semantic self-healing terminal runtime with sandbox-verified repair, cross-file reasoning, and benchmark-backed proof.**
+**Semantic self-healing terminal runtime with sandbox-verified repair, cross-file reasoning, and live think-tree traces.**

 TermOrganism does not stop at suggesting a fix.
 It localizes the fault, proposes a repair, executes that repair in an isolated workspace, checks behavior, and returns structured output that can be benchmarked.